What Does a Physiotherapist Do? A Complete Guide for Scarborough Patients

 • Work-related injuries from repetitive movements or improper ergonomics

 Research shows that patients treated within two weeks of symptom onset are twice as likely to achieve favorable outcomes compared to those who delay treatment.
-This highlights the importance of early physiotherapy intervention for acute injuries.

 Neurological Disorders